DigitalPublishingToolkit/tod58/md/07chapter6.md

 20s and 30s of the last century, what we can struggle for is something far more beneficial.
 A change in the mode of development itself.

-[^06chapter6_1]: Thomas S. Kuhn, *The Structure of Scientific Revolutions*.
+[^07chapter6_1]: Thomas S. Kuhn, The Structure of Scientific Revolutions.
+Chicago:
-    Chicago: University of Chicago Press, 1962.
+    University of Chicago Press, 1962.

-[^06chapter6_2]: Christopher Freeman and Luc Soete, *The Economics of Industrial
+[^07chapter6_2]: Christopher Freeman and Luc Soete, The Economics of Industrial
-    Innovation*.
+    Innovation.
 3rd revised.
 Cambridge Mass.: MIT Press, 1997.

-[^06chapter6_3]: Joshua S. Goldstein, *Long Cycles: Prosperity and War in the
+[^07chapter6_3]: Joshua S. Goldstein, Long Cycles: Prosperity and War in the Modern
-    Modern Age*.
+    Age.
 New Haven: Yale University Press, 1988.

-[^06chapter6_4]: Carlota Perez, *Technological Revolutions and Financial Capital:
+[^07chapter6_4]: Carlota Perez, Technological Revolutions and Financial Capital:
-    The Dynamics of Bubbles and Golden Ages*.
+    The Dynamics of Bubbles and Golden Ages.
 Cheltenham, UK;
     Northampton, MA, USA: Edward Elgar Publishing, 2002.

-[^06chapter6_5]: Yochai Benkler, *The Wealth of Networks : How Social Production
+[^07chapter6_5]: Yochai Benkler, The Wealth of Networks : How Social Production
-    Transforms Markets and Freedom*.
+    Transforms Markets and Freedom.
 New Haven, Conn.: Yale University Press, 2006.

-[^06chapter6_6]: Lawrence Lessig, *Free Culture: How Big Media Uses Technology and
+[^07chapter6_6]: Lawrence Lessig, Free Culture: How Big Media Uses Technology and
-    the Law to Lock Down Culture and Control Creativity*.
-London:
-    Penguin Books, 2004.
+    the Law to Lock Down Culture and Control Creativity.
+London: Penguin Books, 2004.

-[^06chapter6_7]: Morris Mitchell Waldrop, *The Dream Machine : J. C. R. Licklider
+[^07chapter6_7]: Morris Mitchell Waldrop, The Dream Machine : J. C. R. Licklider
-    and the Revolution that Made Computing Personal*.
+    and the Revolution that Made Computing Personal.
 New York: Penguin Books, 2002.

-[^06chapter6_8]: Adam Rothstein, ‘Making Internet Local’, Rhizome, 06 November
+[^07chapter6_8]: Adam Rothstein, Making Internet Local, Rhizome, 06 November 2014,
+    https://rhizome.org/editorial/2014/nov/6/making-internet-local-mesh-network/.

+[^07chapter6_9]: Saskia Sassen, Finance as Capability: Good, Bad, Dangerous, Arcade
     2014,
-    https://rhizome.org/editorial/2014/nov/6/making-internet-local-mesh-network/.

-[^06chapter6_9]: Saskia Sassen, ‘Finance as Capability: Good, Bad, Dangerous’,
-    *Arcade,* 2014,
     https://web.archive.org/web/20150620143536/http://arcade.stanford.edu/occasion/finance-capability-good-bad-dangerous.

-[^06chapter6_10]: Association for Progressive Communications, https://www.apc.org/.
+[^07chapter6_10]: Association for Progressive Communications, https://www.apc.org/.

-[^06chapter6_11]: Kevin Kelly, *Out of Control: The New Biology of Machines, Social
+[^07chapter6_11]: Kevin Kelly, Out of Control: The New Biology of Machines, Social
-    Systems & the Economic World*.
+    Systems & the Economic World.
 New York: Basic Books, 1995.

-[^06chapter6_12]: Cornelius Castoriadis took part in the attempted Communist coup
+[^07chapter6_12]: Cornelius Castoriadis took part in the attempted Communist coup
     in Greece in 1944.
 This experience turned him into an opponent of Stalinism and he went to France, where he joined the Trotskyites, soon leaving again due to their authoritarian tendencies.
 He then